martijncasteel/launchpad/code/README.md

 <br /><!-- spacing for header -->

 ## USB HID Telephone pages
-This approach uses a custom report descriptor defined in [usb.h](/martijncasteel/launchpad/tree/main/code/include/usb.h) which is mapped on the pins used by the buttons.
+This approach uses a custom report descriptor defined in [usb.h](https://github.com/martijncasteel/launchpad/tree/main/code/include/usb.h) which is mapped on the pins used by the buttons.
 For the bigger button, there is some additional code to set either one of the two least significant bits.
 When the button is pressed the microphone is unmuted, when released the microphone is muted.

 There are more buttons to toggle to mute the microphone and a button to mute the speakers.
 There are two buttons to increase or decrease the volume, and also a button to hang up the phone.
-The complete button map is described in [board.h](/martijncasteel/launchpad/tree/main/code/include/board.h)
+The complete button map is described in [board.h](https://github.com/martijncasteel/launchpad/tree/main/code/include/board.h)

 > This is my preferred implementation, it is pretty neat.
 Unfortunately, it is not working yet since Teams is not supporting the USB HID Telephone pages.
 > Microsoft has chosen to only allow certified paying manufacturers to create integrated hardware.

 In trying to get it to work I have now created multiple reports with their own report id.
 Windows works better with volume control in a separate consumer control collection.
 Windows is also very picky in the byte alignment, you must add padding to get full bytes, otherwise Windows will throw an urb_fuction_abort error.

+As a last resort I tried a new feature called [call state management control](https://www.usb.org/sites/default/files/hutrr106-callstatemanagementcontrol_0.pdf).
+It was actually submitted by Microsoft to the USB organisation and added to the HUT pages.
+Unfortunatly I wasn't working for me.
+But I suspect It could be do to my managed laptop.
+I did not save the code, but there is a nice example in the link above.

 <br /><!-- spacing for header -->